BCCN-Prog/materials_2018/authentication_system/README.md

 ### Later, think about the following problems:
   - should we return different errors is username is not known or password is wrong? ⟶ do not leak valid usernames
-  - password hashing ⟶ do not store passwords in clear text (database could be stolen, admins are nosy), do not store the password at all but only its hash (database could be stolen)
+  - [password *hashing*](https://en.wikipedia.org/wiki/Cryptographic_hash_function) ⟶ do not store passwords in clear text (database could be stolen, admins are nosy), do not store the password at all but only its hash (database could be stolen)
-  - salting ⟶ different users with same passwords should not have same hash ⟶ cracking one does not crack all: mitigates dictionary attacks)
+  - [password *salting*](https://en.wikipedia.org/wiki/Salt_&#40;cryptography&#41;) ⟶ different users with same passwords should not have same hash ⟶ cracking one does not crack all: mitigates dictionary attacks)

+Addition to the basic API:
+  - a function `pwhash` that given a password and a salt returns a hash
+  - a function `get_salt` that returns a unique salt

 ### Try to crack it!
 (Advanced)
-  - can you guess the *hash collision* risk for the proposed solution?
+  - can you guess the [*hash collision*](https://en.wikipedia.org/wiki/Collision_attack) risk for the proposed solution?
-  - try first a *brute force* attack
+  - try first a [*brute force*](https://en.wikipedia.org/wiki/Brute-force_attack) attack: is it feasible?
-  - try a dictionary attach (you can use this list of [probable passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
+  - try a [*dictionary*](https://en.wikipedia.org/wiki/Dictionary_attack) attack (you can use this list of [probable passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords)): is it feasible?
+  - think about [*lookup tables*](https://en.wikipedia.org/wiki/Lookup_table) and [*rainbow tables*](https://en.wikipedia.org/wiki/Rainbow_table) attacks
+  - what are the trade-offs of the different attacks?

 ### Notes
 To make it for real:
-  - insecure temporary file (temp race attack) ⟶ [`tempfile`](https://docs.python.org/3/library/tempfile.html) and its context managers
+  - insecure temporary file [symlink race](https://en.wikipedia.org/wiki/Symlink_race) attack ⟶ [`tempfile`](https://docs.python.org/3/library/tempfile.html) and its context managers
   - better way of generating passwords or random tokens: module [`secrets`](https://docs.python.org/3/library/secrets.html)
   - cracking a password database is a form of art, see [John the Ripper password cracker](http://www.openwall.com/john/)